AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/elasticsearch/search-engine-shown-elasticsearch-despite-open-search.md

 ---
 # Search engine shows [!DNL Elasticsearch] despite [!DNL OpenSearch] installation

-This topic describes how to fix the issue where the search engine is shown as [!DNL Elasticsearch] even after installing or upgrading to [!DNL OpenSearch].
+This article describes how to fix the issue where the search engine is shown as [!DNL Elasticsearch] even after installing or upgrading to [!DNL OpenSearch].

 ## Affected versions